-Here I’ll answer most commonly asked questions while preparing software testing fresher resume/experienced testing resume.
+Here, I’ll answer the most commonly asked questions while preparing a software testing fresher resume/experienced testing resume.

-What if you don’t have software testing experience?
+#1) What if you don’t have Software Testing experience?

-If you are a experienced software tester then you shouldn’t have any problem writing your project details.
+Answer: If you are an experienced software tester then you shouldn’t have any problem writing your project details.

-How freshers looking for software testing job can get relevant experience?
+#2) How can freshers looking for Software Testing jobs get relevant experience?

-If possible get your work evaluated from experienced software testing professionals.
+If possible get your work evaluated by experienced software testing professionals.

-In job experience section write details of projects you worked on.
-Write project details with following headings:
+The experience section writes details of projects you worked on.

 - Project name: